 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditors report unless law or regulation precludes public disclosure about the matter or when, or when in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditors Report) Order 2016 (the Order), as amended, issued by the Central Government of India in terms of sub-section (11) of Section 143 of the Act, we give in the Annexure- A, a statement on the matters specified in paragraphs 3 and 4 of the said Order.
+1. As required by the Companies (Auditors Report) Order, 2016 (the Order), as amended, issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure A, a statement on the matters specified in paragraphs 3 and 4 of the order, to the extent applicable.

-2. The Company is a Non-Banking Financial Company not accepting public deposit and holding certificate of registration no. B-14-00127 Dt.09.03.2012 from Reserve Bank of India has been issued to the Company.
+2. The Company is a Non-Banking Financial Company not accepting public deposits and holding certificate of Registration No.: B-14.00127 dated 09/03/2012 from Reserve Bank of India has been issued to the Company.

-a.
-The Board of Directors of the company has passed a resolution for the non-acceptance of any public deposits.
+a) The Board of Directors has passed resolution for the non-acceptance of any public deposits.

-c.
-The company has complied with the prudential norms relating to income recognition, accounting standards, assets classification and provisioning for bad and doubtful debts as applicable to it.
+c) The Company has complied with the prudential norms relating to income recognition, accounting standards, assets classification and previously for bad and doubtful debts as applicable to it.

 3. As required by Section 143(3) of the Act, we report that: